-Cause-The District reported it did not prioritize developing and implementing a process for assigning and reviewing account access or enhance authentication requirements for its IT systems because of limited resources, such as the District's ability to hire and retain qualified IT personnel.
+Cause-The District's administration and IT management reported it did not prioritize developing and implementing a process for assigning and reviewing account access and monitoring compliance with its policy requiring annual security awareness training for all employees because of limited staffing resources, such as the District's ability to hire and retain qualified IT personnel.

-Criteria-Implementing effective internal controls that follow a credible industry source, such as the National Institute of Standards and Technology, help the District to protect its IT systems and ensure the integrity and accuracy of the data it maintains.
-Restricting access through logical access controls that help ensure systems and data are accessed by users who have a need and that access granted is appropriate, and key systems and data access is monitored and reviewed.
+Criteria-Implementing effective internal controls that follow a credible industry source, such as the National Institute of Standards and Technology, help the District to protect its IT systems and ensure the integrity and accuracy of the data it maintains as it seeks to achieve its financial reporting, compliance, and operational objectives.
+Effective internal controls include the following:

-Recommendations-The District should make it a priority to develop and document IT access policies and procedures and allocate sufficient resources to implement these processes to ensure the procedures are being consistently followed.
-In addition, the District should:
+- Restrict access through logical controls-Help to ensure systems and data are accessed by users who have a need, systems and data access granted is appropriate, and key systems and data access is monitored and reviewed. - Secure systems and data through IT security internal control policies and procedures-Help prevent, detect, and respond to instances of unauthorized or inappropriate access or use, manipulation, damage, or loss to its IT systems and data.

-Restrict access-To restrict access to its IT systems and data, develop, document, and implement processes to:
+Recommendations-The District should:

-- 1. Assign and periodically review employee user access ensuring appropriateness and compatibility with job responsibilities. - 2.
-Enhance authentication requirements for IT systems.
+- 1. Make it a priority to develop and document IT access policies and procedures and develop a process to ensure these procedures and existing IT security training policies are being consistently followed. - 2.
+Restrict access to its IT systems and data, develop, document, and implement processes to assign and periodically review employee user access ensuring appropriateness and compatibility with job responsibilities. - 3.
+Secure IT systems and data, implement processes to provide all employees ongoing training on IT security risks and their responsibilities to ensure systems and data are protected.